weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 ### Enter Consul

 Hashicorp's [Consul](https://www.consul.io/) has become a hugely popular tool since it's release a few years back.
-In this post I wanted to go through an example of its use case and show you how easy it is to work with.
+In this post, I want to go through an example of its use case and show you how easy it is to work with.

 In this post we're going to be working with [Docker](https://www.docker.com/).
 You can download Docker for [Windows](https://docs.docker.com/docker-for-windows/) or [Mac](https://docs.docker.com/docker-for-mac/).

-To start we're going to be working with a Docker image of Consul that's available via Docker Hub titled: [progrium/consul](https://hub.docker.com/r/progrium/consul/).
+To start, we're going to be working with a Docker image of Consul that's available via Docker Hub titled: [progrium/consul](https://hub.docker.com/r/progrium/consul/).
 You can simply pull this down by running:

 `docker pull progrium/consul`